North Korea's Kim Jong Un travels to Beijing to watch military parade alongside Putin and Xi Jinping

 Kim's trip comes as President Donald Trump and new liberal South Korean President Lee Jae Myung have repeatedly expressed their hopes to restart talks with North Korea.
 North Korea has been shunning talks with the U.S. and South Korea and pushing to expand its nuclear and missile arsenals since Kim's earlier round of diplomacy with Trump collapsed in 2019.

-Before departing for China on Monday, Kim visited a North Korean missile research institute to review progress on developing a new rocket engine made with carbon-fiber composite materials, which the North plans to use in its intercontinental ballistic missiles, KCNA reported.
-The North in recent years has unveiled various versions of ICBMs that demonstrated potential range to reach the U.S. mainland during test flights.
+Before departing for China on Monday, Kim visited a North Korean missile research institute to review progress on developing a new engine for what it called a “next-generation” intercontinental ballistic missile, KCNA reported.
+The North in recent years has tested various versions of ICBMs capable of reaching the U.S. mainland, and analysts say the next-generation ICBM likely refers to a long-range weapon with multiple nuclear warheads that can defeat U.S. missile defense systems.

 Associated Press writer Kim Tong-hyung contributed to this report.